-- 262. In which quadrant of the S.W.O.T. analysis tool does the following fit?
+- 271. In which quadrant of the S.W.O.T. analysis tool does the following fit?
 A firm is vulnerable to recession.

 - A. Strengths

 - B. Weaknesses

 - C. Opportunities

 - D. Threats

+- E. Limitation

-A S.W.O.T. analysis identifies and lists the firm's strengths, weaknesses, opportunities, and threats.
+Feedback: A S.W.O.T. analysis identifies and lists the firm's strengths, weaknesses, opportunities, and threats.
 Recessionary conditions pose a threat to nearly every firm.

-Learning Objective: 02-07 Be familiar with the text's framework for marketing strategy planning.
+Blooms: Understand Learning Objective: 2-7 Level of Difficulty: 1 Easy

-263. In which element of the S.W.O.T. analysis tool does the following fit?
-A firm is falling behind in research and development.
+272. In which element of the S.W.O.T. analysis tool does the following fit?
+A firm is falling behind in

+research and development.

-- A. Strengths
+A. Strengths

-- B. Weaknesses
+B. Weaknesses

-- C. Opportunities
+C. Opportunities

-- D. Threats
+D. Threats

-A S.W.O.T. analysis identifies and lists the firm's strengths, weaknesses, opportunities, and threats.
-Firms must quickly remedy the situation of lagging behind in one or more departments, which is a potential weakness.
+Feedback: A S.W.O.T. analysis identifies and lists the firm's strengths, weaknesses,

+opportunities, and threats.
+Firms must quickly remedy the situation of lagging behind in one or

-Learning Objective: 02-07 Be familiar with the text's framework for marketing strategy planning.
+more departments, which is a potential weakness.

+AACSB R: Reflective Thinking

+: Understand

+g Objective: 2-7

+f Difficulty: 1 Easy Marketing Strategy Planning Process Highlights Opportunities

+торіс. п Marketing Strategy Planning Process Highlights Opportunities

-- 264. means that the marketing mix is distinct from what is available from a competitor.
+273. means that the marketing mix is distinct from what is available from a competitor.

-- A. Operational
+A. Operational

-- B. Visible
+B. Visible

-- C. Differentiation
+C. Differentiation

-- D. Competitive
+D. Competitive

-- E. None of these is correct
+E. Diversification

-Differentiation means that the marketing mix is distinct from and better than what is available from a competitor.
+Feedback: Differentiation means that the marketing mix is distinct from and better than what is

-Learning Objective: 02-07 Be familiar with the text's framework for marketing strategy planning.
+available from a competitor.

+2: Analytical Thinking

+: Remember g Objective: 2-7

+f Difficulty: 1 Easy

-- 265. Differentiation of a firm's marketing mix: - A. Means the firm's marketing mix is hard to distinguish from a competitor. - B. May provide the firm with a competitive advantage in the marketplace. - C. Makes it harder for consumers to notice if there is a consistent theme across all elements of the marketing mix. - D. Is usually not necessary in order for the firm to succeed.
+274. Differentiation of a firm's marketing mix:

+A. Means the firm's marketing mix is hard to distinguish from a competitor.

+B. May provide the firm with a competitive advantage in the marketplace.

+C. Makes it harder for consumers to notice if there is a consistent theme across all elements of the marketing mix.

+D. Is usually not necessary in order for the firm to succeed.

-A marketing mix won't get a competitive advantage if it just meets needs in the same way as some other firm.
+Feedback: A marketing mix won't get a competitive advantage if it just meets needs in the same way as some other firm.
 Combining analyses of customers, competitors, and company help the marketing manager identify possible strategies that differentiate a marketing mix from the competition.